hzbadr/apptesting/README.md

   * The relation beteen how to calculate the price and the country was not clear.
 So I decided to depend on the country creation order.

-  * Nothing mentioned about the resonse, I returned the object as json.
+  * Nothing mentioned about the response, I returned the object as json.

 ## Test Using Postman